priyathapa/MSCS634_Project_Deliverable_2/README.md

 This project is the second deliverable for **MSCS 634: Data Mining** and focuses on developing and evaluating regression models to predict the number of calories burned during a workout.
 Building on the data preparation and exploratory analysis completed in Deliverable 1, this phase emphasizes feature engineering, regression modeling, model evaluation, and performance comparison.

 The primary goal of this project was to develop predictive models capable of estimating **Calories_Burned** using demographic, physiological, body composition, hydration, and workout-related features.
-Two regression algorithms—**Multiple Linear Regression** and **Ridge Regression**—were implemented and compared using multiple evaluation metrics and cross-validation techniques to determine which model generalized better to unseen data.
+Two regression algorithms **Multiple Linear Regression** and **Ridge Regression** were implemented and compared using multiple evaluation metrics and cross-validation techniques to determine which model generalized better to unseen data.

 ---